 The Convertible Preferred Stock ranks senior to the shares of the Company's common stock, with respect to dividend rights and rights on the distribution of assets on any voluntary or involuntary liquidation, dissolution or winding up of the affairs of the Company.
 The Convertible Preferred Stock has a liquidation preference of \$1,000 per share.
 Holders of the Convertible Preferred Stock are entitled to a cumulative dividend at the rate of 5.5% per year, payable quarterly in arrears.
 If CommScope does not declare and pay a dividend, the dividend rate will increase by 2.5% to 8.0% per year (and that rate will increase by an additional 0.50% every three months until such unpaid dividend is declared and paid, subject to a cap of 11.0% per year) until all accrued but unpaid dividends have been paid in full.
 Dividends can be paid in cash, in-kind through the issuance of additional shares of Convertible Preferred Stock or any combination of the two, at the Company's option.

-During the year ended December 31, 2020, the Company paid dividends in-kind of \$41.8 million, which was recorded as additional Convertible Preferred Stock on the Consolidated Balance Sheets, and cash dividends of \$14.3 million.
-During the year ended December 31, 2019, the Company paid cash dividends of \$40.7 million.
+During the years ended December 31, 2021 and 2020, the Company paid cash dividends of \$43.0 million and \$14.3 million, respectively, and dividends inkind of \$14.3 million and \$41.8 million, respectively, which were recorded as additional Convertible Preferred Stock on the Consolidated Balance Sheets.
+During the year ended December 31, 2019, the Company paid \$40.7 in cash dividends and no dividends in-kind.